The United Kingdom has long been a global leader in higher education — blending centuries-old…

 - Visa processing is strict but manageable.

-- Allowed to work 120 full days or 240 half days per year.
+- Allowed :to engage in employment for 120 full days or 240 half days per year..

 -